kigster/simple-feed/README.md

 > * filtered by a certain characteristic, such as, eg.
 >   * the source of the events — i.e. people you follow
 >   * type of event (i.e. posts, likes, and updates)
 >   * the target of the event i.e. my own activity as opposed to from those I follow.
+> * aggregated across several actors for a similar event type, eg. "John, Mary, etc.. followed George"

 Here is an example of a text-based simple feed that is very common today on social networking sites.